 Medications for pain

-Pain from shingles can happen during the infection (called acute pain), or may continue for months to years afterwards (called post-herpetic neuralgia).
+Pain from shingles can happen during the infection (called acute pain) or may continue for months to years afterward (called post-herpetic neuralgia).

 Post-herpetic neuralgia (ongoing pain)